 Pigeon soup with medicinal herbs.
 I’ll be honest, I did not eat this.

 I hope you enjoyed this brief insider’s view to parts of the new campus of the Nanjing University of Chinese Medicine.
-In the next post of this series, I will take you to the streets of Nanjing and show you around town.
+In PART 3 of this series, I will take you to the streets of Nanjing and show you around town.
 I also will show you some beautiful ancient architecture from some of the beautiful tourist destinations around Nanjing.
-I might have to make that a separate post, depending on how many photos I decide to share with you.
-But I know you are looking forward to it, right?

 Tags: acupuncture, china, china trip 2017, Chinese herbal medicine, chinese herbs, Chinese medicine, jiangsu, nanjing, Nanjing University of Chinese Medicine, Nanjing University of Traditional Chinese Medicine, NUTCM, traditional chinese medicine, travel